mrondin1/ADA_Course_Project/Project/README.md

 # mike note

 Add data from users table in prod database for embedding.
+Export result as CSV, then upload into 'data/users/'.

-Upload into 'data/users/' Use this SQL
+Use this SQL to get the data to export.

 ```
 SELECT